A Song of Ice and Fire

 Martin has also said the Albigensian Crusades are an influence for the series.

-When it comes to content, there are some major differences between the series and much of the high fantasy genre, but its structure has a lot in common with The Lord of the Rings: "Although I differ from Tolkien in important ways, I’m second to no one in my respect for him.
+Regarding content, there are some major differences between the series and much of the high fantasy genre, but its structure has much in common with The Lord of the Rings.
+Martin states, "Although I differ from Tolkien in important ways, I’m second to no one in my respect for him.
 If you look at Lord of the Rings, it begins with a tight focus and all the characters are together.
 Then by end of the first book the Fellowship splits up and they have different adventures.
 I did the same thing.
 Everybody is at Winterfell in the beginning except for Dany, then they split up into groups, and ultimately those split up too.
 The intent was to fan out, then curve and come back together.
 Finding the point where that turn begins has been one of the issues I’ve wrestled with."
 Martin has acknowledged his debt to the works of J.R.R.
 Tolkien, Jack Vance and Tad Williams, but the series differs from Tolkien's inspiration in its greater use of realistic elements.
 While Tolkien was inspired by mythology, A Song of Ice and Fire is more clearly influenced by medieval and early modern history, most notably Jacobitism and the Wars of the Roses.
 Likewise, while Tolkien tended toward romantic relationships, Martin writes frankly of sex, including incest, adultery, prostitution, and rape.
 As a result, illegitimate children play prominent roles throughout the series.
 This has led to the series being cited as the forerunners of a 'gritty' new wave of epic fantasy authors that followed, including Scott Lynch and Joe Abercrombie.
 On his website, Martin has acknowledged historical fiction authors such as Bernard Cornwell and George MacDonald Fraser to be influences on the series.
 Martin has cited the cover blurb by Robert Jordan for the first book to have been influential in ensuring the series' early success with fantasy readers.

 Originally planned as a trilogy, the series now consists of five published volumes: